RikudouSage/SfosBeginnerGuideBackend/docs/en/troubleshooting/sailfish-utilities.md

 ---

 This is an app made by Jolla to help with some troubleshooting.
-To install it, go to the [Jolla Store](start-app://store-client) and search for "Sailfish Utilities."
+To install it, go to the [Jolla Store](store-app://sailfish-utilities) (if the link doesn't work, search for "Sailfish Utilities.").

 Afterwards, open [Settings](start-app://jolla-settings) and scroll all the way down to the **Info** section, which now has an additional entry called **Utilities**.